Hydrospheredata/mist/docs/use-cases/reactive.md

 ![MQTT Client Screenshot](http://dv9c7babquml0.cloudfront.net/docs-images/mist-streaming-mqtt-screenshot.png)

 ### (6/6) Applying a new filter on the fly
 Now imagine a real application when user can define error filters and apply those in realtime.
 Also error filters might be much more complex than simple regular expression, it might be a machine learning model for anomaly detection and noise filtering.
-And this is also could be defined, switched on and off from the client application.
+And this could be defined, switched on and off from the client application.
 These use cases seem pretty basic but currently there no straightforward way to implement those.
 We are working on bi-directional API which will enable such type of interactions between Apache Spark streaming applications and other microservices.

 ### What’s next?